v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0404-Deploy Apps using Microsoft Store for Business.md

 ### Task 1: Synchronize Intune with Microsoft Store for Business

-1. In Microsoft Edge, switch to the tab that contains Microsoft Endpoint Manager admin center.
+1. In Microsoft Edge, switch to the tab that contains **Microsoft Endpoint Manager admin center**.

 2. In the Microsoft Endpoint admin center, in the navigation pane, select **Tenant administration**.